 Produce shrinkage estimates with potentially lower predictive errors than ordinary least squares.

 Elastic net is a related technique.
-Use it when you have several
+Use elastic net when you have several highly correlated variables.

-Lasso is a regularization technique for estimating generalized linear models.
+Lasso is a regularization technique for performing linear regression.
 Lasso includes a penalty term that constrains the size of the estimated coefficients.
 Therefore, it resembles ridge regression.
 Lasso is a shrinkage estimator: it generates coefficient estimates that are biased to be small.
-Nevertheless, a lasso estimator can have smaller error than an ordinary maximum likelihood estimator when you apply it to new data.
+Nevertheless, a lasso estimator can have smaller mean squared error than an ordinary least-squares estimator when you apply it to new data.

 Elastic net is a related technique.
-Elastic net is akin to a hybrid of ridge regression and lasso regularization.
+Elastic net is a hybrid of ridge regression and lasso regularization.
 Like lasso, elastic net can generate reduced models by generating zero-valued coefficients.
-Empirical studies suggest that the elastic net technique can outperform lasso on data with highly correlated predictors.
+Empirical studies have suggested that the elastic net technique can outperform lasso on data with highly correlated predictors.

 N is the number of observations.

-Parameters β0 and β are a scalar and a vector of length p, respectively.
+The parameters β0 and β are scalar and p-vector respectively.